aws/aws-cdk/packages/@aws-cdk/custom-resources/README.md

 The provider framework makes it easy to implement "waiters" by allowing users to specify an additional AWS Lambda function in `isCompleteHandler`.

-The framework will repeatedly invoke the handler every `queryInterval` and until it either returns `IsComplete: true`, throws an exception or the `totalTimeout` expires.
+The framework will repeatedly invoke the handler every `queryInterval`.
+When `isComplete` returns with `IsComplete: true`, the framework will submit a "SUCCESS" response to AWS CloudFormation.
+If `totalTimeout` expires and the operation has not yet completed, the framework will submit a "FAILED" response with the message "Operation timed out".

-If an error is thrown or the timeout expires, the framework will submit a failure response to AWS CloudFormation.
+If an error is thrown, the framework will submit a "FAILED" response to AWS CloudFormation.

-The input event to `isComplete` is similar to `onEvent`, with an additional guarantee that `PhysicalResourceId` is defines and contains the value returned from `onEvent`.
+The input event to `isComplete` is similar to [`onEvent`](#handling-lifecycle-events-onevent), with an additional guarantee that `PhysicalResourceId` is defines and contains the value returned from `onEvent`.

 The return value must be a JSON object with the following fields: